shohei81/shohei81/README.md

 ### Profile

-I am a student at University of Tsukuba, and majoring in computer science.
+I am a student at University of Tsukuba, and majoring in international development studies & computer science.

 ### I'm interested in

 - Machine Learning
 - Probabilistic Programming
 - Bayesian statistics

-### More about

 ### GitHub Stats